16 Mother's Day movies to watch with your mom

 Cast: Danielle Macdonald, Jennifer Aniston, Odeya Rush, Maddie Baillio, Harold Perrineau

 Synopsis: Willowdean Dickson (Macdonald) is an overweight teenager whose relationship with her mother, Rosie (Aniston), a former beauty queen, is fraught.
-Willowdean decides to participate in a local pageant which has her mother as a judge as an act of rebellion.
+As an act of rebellion, Willowdean decides to participate in a local pageant which has her mother as a judge.

 More about the film: The film is based on Julie Murphy’s young adult novel of the same name.